Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Exploring the what and where of DMD-DFT equivalence

-\begin{proof} By \cref{prop:ManyFacesofLinCon}, it suffices to show that \(\tilde{\mymat{C}}_{\rm d-delayed}\) has full column rank.
-The right eigen-vectors of \(\mymat{\Lambda}\) are the standard basis vectors and no column of \(\tilde{\mymat{C}}\) is 0.
-Hence, by the Eigenvector test for Observability \cite{hespanha2018linear}, \((\mymat{\Lambda},\tilde{\mymat{C}})\) is an observable pair.
-Since \(\tilde{\mymat{C}}_{\rm d-delayed}\) is the observability Grammian of \((\mymat{\Lambda},\tilde{\mymat{C}})\), it has full column rank. \end{proof} Although \(r-1\) delays are suggested, \(\myvec{\psi}\) may generate a Koopman invariant dictionary with fewer delays.
-Specifically, vector valued observables (i.e. \(m > 1 \) ) may generate a full column rank \(\tilde{\mymat{C}}_{\rm d-delayed}\) for \( d< r-1\), as described in Lemma C of \cite{le2017higher} and refined in Theorem 2 of \cite{pan2020structure}.
+\begin{proof} Refer \Cref{ss:TimeDelays_Gib_KoopmanInvariance}. \end{proof} \begin{remark} Although \(r-1\) delays are suggested, \(\dictionary\) may generate a Koopman invariant dictionary with fewer delays.
+Specifically, vector valued observables (i.e., \(m > 1 \) ) may attain Koopman invariance for \( d< r-1\), as described in Lemma C of \cite{le2017higher} and refined in Theorem 2 of \cite{pan2020structure}.
 In contrast, a scalar valued observable needs an absolute minimum of \(r-1\) delays.
-In the forthcoming analysis, for the sake of simplicity, we use the potentially conservative prescription in \cref{cor:DelaysMakeGoodObservables} to ensure Koopman invariance.
+In the forthcoming analysis, for the sake of simplicity, we use the potentially conservative prescription in \cref{prop:DelaysMakeGoodObservables} to ensure Koopman invariance. \end{remark}

-\begin{remark} Working with finite data forces a tradeoff between the number of delays taken, and the order of the DMD model used.
-This is explicitly quantified with the following observation:

-Consequently, for a \(r\)-dimensional Koopman invariant subspace, one needs \(n ~-~d \geq r\).
-We shall see that when the number of delays meets the criterion in \cref{cor:DelaysMakeGoodObservables}, the Koopman spectrum, \(\sigma(\mymat{\Lambda})\), will be a subset of the DMD spectrum, \(\sigma(\mymat{T}^*)\). \end{remark}